 Getting your client/customer to provide as much information as possible regarding their identity and needs should be a primary objective in an document creation process.
 It saves time, improves accuracy and creates a connection from the outset of the attorney-client or doctor-patient or seller-customer relationship.
 Pathagoras allows (indeed, can create) several ways of creating and importing from a variety of Intake Forms.

-•The Instant Database screen is the most basic of Intake Forms.
+•The Instant Database: Instant Database screen is the most basic of Intake Forms, but the least 'pretty'.
+Despite its lack of good looks, you should still consider it as a possible intake form.
 Press <Alt-D> to display the screen and, assuming there is a document 'beneath' it with variables, click the Scan button to display all the variables in the underlying document.
 With your client (or your client's hand written intake sheet) in front of you, insert values for the various variables.
 Click 'Next'.
-In addition to the variable replacements being made on the form, but the variables-to-values pairings are saved to your Instant Database.
-This action is identical to what would happen with any of the more 'formal' Intake Forms discussed below.,

 •Masks: As you know from previous sections, if you Scan an on-screen document, Pathagoras will identify the bracketed variables within the document and present them on the left side of the Instant Database screen.
 The next step you would typically follow is to provide personal information at the right for each variable.
 But you can stop before that step and save just the variables, with all 'blanks' at the right.
 That form can then be recalled at any time and completed from anywhere.
 This form is called a 'Mask'.
 It is Pathagoras' 'original' intake form.
 The various variables in a mask can be rearranged, augmented and even deleted so that the mask, when recalled, will ask for the client's personal information in a more logical order.
 Great for transferring data from a written intake form into digital data.
 Read more about creating and using Masks at the link.